mel-ada/flat-ocelot/README.md

 Complete a to do list app.
 ## Context

-Create a full stack to do list web app and make tutorials about what your learn.
+Create a full stack to do list web app.
 Goals
 - Learn how front end and back end connect.
 - Learn how to dissect a new problem/challenge.